endre90/micro_sp/README.md

 49. [x] look into parsing pddls: conclusion: won't work
 50. [ ] fix command lifetime
 51. [x] match published data to sink when fresh timeouts
+52. [x] compositional algorithm
-52. [ ] compositional algorithm
+53. [ ] test compositional algorithm
-53. [ ] when to call the planner
+54. [ ] when to call the planner
-54. [ ] handle estimated
+55. [ ] handle estimated
-55. [x] move model to models
+56. [x] move model to models
-56. [x] check if measured value is in domain
+57. [x] check if measured value is in domain
-57. [ ] flow graph to readme
+58. [ ] flow graph to readme
-58. [ ] maybe try to write a cdcl solver?
+59. [ ] maybe try to write a cdcl solver?
-59. [ ] some theories? hmm...
+60. [ ] some theories? hmm...

 ### low priority
 1. [ ] improve Qol
 2. [ ] solver agnostic, yes, but...
-3. [ ] could micro_sp also be planner agnostic? try with dfs/bfs
+3. [ ] could micro_sp also be planner agnostic? try with simple dfs/bfs
 4. [ ] notion of costs, add optimization support?
 5. [ ] nondeterminism
 6. [ ] multiple goals